Jasperav/rand_derive2/README.md

 #### No rand
 Panic implementation of the property, making the type unable to be random generated.
 Note: place `#[allow(unreachable_code)]` above your type to omit compiler warnings.
+#### Empty
+Place this above a string type to make it generate an empty string.

 ### How it works
 #### Structs